abhay8463/Mental-Health-Messiah/README.md

 `http://localhost:4200`

 # Steps to run the twitter Bot
+## What our bot actually does?
+- Our bot replies to original tweets of user using a particular hashtag(eg: #Covid19) which it detects sad using the IBM watson tone analyzer with a motivation pic using the reddit api from the subreddit MotivationalPics.
+- Twitter Handle of the bot: - [profile](https://twitter.com/HealthMessiah}

-## Note: - Navigate to the TwitterBot-final folder
+## Note: - Navigate to the TwitterBot-final folder.
+## Note: - Python 3 is used here.

 ### 1. Adding the required Keys to keys.py file
 - Twitter Keys: Use the previously created twitter dev acc's keys or [make new one](https://apps.twitter.com/) and use them to fill the consumer_ket, consumer_secret, access_token, access_token_secret fields.